gdtu-0/osm_data_pet_project/README.md

 ## Time slice

 OSM API returns a most 100 changesets per request.
-In order to not overload API server, data is fetched in 15 minutes slices (this can be changed by setting `OSM_DATA_UPDATE_INTERVAL_MINUTES` constant in `dagster/model/seettings.py`).
+In order to not overload API server, data is fetched in 15 minutes slices (this can be confiigured by changing the value of `OSM_DATA_UPDATE_INTERVAL_MINUTES` constant in `dagster/model/seettings.py`).
 So basically we get 100 changesets per time slice.
 IMPORTANT: If no changes have been made during the slice API will return the same 100 changesets as in previous request.

 ## Load modes

 Data pipeline supports three types of loading process:
 - **initial load** - if there are no statistics records for specified location dagster will automatically trigger initial load.
-By default it loads data for 7 days before current date (this can be changed by setting `INITIAL_LOAD_NUM_DAYS` constant in `dagster/model/seettings.py`).
+By default it loads data for 7 days before current date (this can be confiigured by changing the value of `INITIAL_LOAD_NUM_DAYS` constant in `dagster/model/seettings.py`).
 Initial load is considered finished when next timestamp to load data from is greater than or equal to current timestamp.
 Initial load is performed in time slices, as well as interval load;
 - **interval load** - this is default automatic load mode.
 If initial load is not required for location dagster checks location last update timestamp, adds timedelta for time slice to it, and if result timestamp is less than current time triggers the job;